 Before you rush into buying a mower, have a think about what you really want and what is suitable for your lawn.
-To help you make the right decision, here are the three characteristics on which I judge all mowers I review.
+To help you make the right decision, I’ve outlined the four characteristics on which I judge all mowers I review.

 You want a lawnmower that is gonna tolerate being dragged around a lawn all summer then shoved in a shed for months during winter